National Tsing Hua University Guidelines for Financial Support for Club Activities

 Standards for budget subsidies:

-(9) Subsidies for departmental student associations: In principle, no subsidies will be offered except in the case of ad hoc applications that are approved for special activities.
+(3) Subsidies for student autonomous clubs: In principle, no subsidies will be offered except in the case of ad hoc applications that are approved for special activities.

 Application for subsidies for outstanding clubs:

-(2) A club applying for an outstanding club subsidy shall submit a subsidy application on A4 size paper that includes at least the following information:
+(1) A club applying for an outstanding club subsidy shall submit an application before the deadline that includes at least the following information:

 (3) In addition to submitting the application within the deadline, a club must also comply with a DSA request to appear at the review committee to provide oral explanations.